-Shift templates allow the user to save a selection of shifts which can be pasted and repeated in the future.
-This tool is very useful for those who expect to have repeated schedules with minimal changes.
+Shift templates allow you to save a selection of shifts which can be pasted and repeated in the future for any period within the future.
+This tool is very useful for those who expect to have static schedules that require minimal change.

 In this article, we're going explore the following for Shift Templates in Schedule Xpress:

 Selecting your Shift template